austozi/selfhosted/pihole/README.md

 # Pi-hole

-[Pi-hole](https://pi-hole.net/) is a network-level ad-blocker and DNS server.
+[Pi-hole](https://pi-hole.net/) is a network-level ad-blocker, DNS server and DHCP server.

 ## Install